Notice of Privacy Practices

 - Health oversight activities: We may disclose PHI about you to an oversight agency for activities authorized by law.
 These oversight activities include pharmacy and other audits, investigations, credentialing and inspections, as necessary for our licensure and for the government to monitor the health care system, government programs, and compliance with civil rights laws.

 - Judicial and administrative proceedings: If you are involved in a lawsuit or a dispute, we may disclose PHI about you in response to a court or administrative order.
-We may also disclose PHI about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the requested PHI as required by law.
+We may also disclose PHI about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, if certain conditions are met.

 - Research: Under certain circumstances, we may disclose PHI about you to researchers when their research has been approved by an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your information.